-Sheds, fencers, picnic tables and decking all fall foul of autumn and winter weather in a similar way.
+Sheds, fencers, picnic tables and decking all fall foul of autumn and winter weather similarly.
 Give wood its best chance of survival by repairing any damaged or rotting areas now.
 Add protection by applying a waterproof seal to stop water from getting too far inside the wood.
 You can also use special stains, paints, preservers and oils to give extra layers of protection and give wood a pleasing finish.

 Brickwork and masonry

-Cold weather can stop building works in their tracks, so schedule any construction projects or repairs now.
-This is because the temperatures are higher than in autumn so mortar won’t crack or freeze.
+Cold weather can stop building work in their tracks, so schedule any construction projects or repairs now.
+This is because the temperatures are higher than in autumn, so mortar won’t crack or freeze.
 Really cold weather can also stop bricks from setting properly, leading to problems later on.
-There is also less chance of rain in summer months (although not zero chance, as we have been seeing recently).
+There is also less chance of rain in the summer months (although not zero chance, as we have been seeing recently).

 Iron gates and railings

-You can then apply a layer of wax for added protection for it outer surfaces of iron if you wish.
-You may need to scrub a bit harder at stubborn patches.
+You can then apply a layer of wax for added protection for the outer surfaces of iron if you wish.
+You may need to scrub a bit harder for stubborn patches.
 Avoid using anything too sharp for this and be careful not to scratch the surface itself.
 Inspect all over for signs of rust.
 You can apply rust-resistant paint to help ward this off.